How to Play Rummy

 Winnings in cash rummy games are calculated as per each variant.
 Before calculating the scores of each player, make sure to understand how they are calculated and on which basis the scoring is done in each rummy variant.

-What are the basic rules for 13 card rummy?
+What are the basic rules of rummy and how do you play rummy?